 "Those seas, steightes, bayes, lakes, creeks and sounds in whatsoever Latitude they shall be that lye within the entrance of the streightes commonly called Hudson’s Streightes together with all the Landes and Territoryes upon the countries Coasts and confines of the seas, bayes, lakes, rivers, creekes and soundes afore said that are actually possessed by or granted to any of our Subjectes or possessed by the Subjectes of any other Christian Prince or State”.

 The Charter gave the Hudson’s Bay Company the trading rights to all the land which drained into the Hudson’s Bay and this area subsequently became known as Rupert’s Land.

-Initially France used independent traders out of Quebec rather than establish a a fur trading company through government decree.
+Initially France used independent traders out of Quebec rather than establish a fur trading company through government decree.

-The demand for furs in Europe created tremendous rivalry between the French and British traders.
+The demand for furs in Europe created a tremendous rivalry between the French and British traders.
 The Hudson’s Bay Company established a series of forts along the shore of Hudson’s Bay, where they traded with the Indian people.
 In doing so, the Company guaranteed that trade goods would always be available to the Indian people in exchange for furs.

 France, because of commitments elsewhere on the glove, lacked both the human and financial resources to establish forts.
 Their immediate solution to the problem was to dispatch traders westward to trade with the Indian people.
 The French encouraged these traders to marry Indian women, thereby establishing good trade connections and gaining allies against the Hudson’s Bay Company.
 Indian leaders supported these marriages as they (the Indians) were then guaranteed both a market for their furs and secure access to trade goods.